Florida's Broken System · Melbourne, Florida

 Assert Marsy's Law Rights

 If you weren't notified when your offender was released, your Florida constitutional rights under Article I §16(b) may have been violated.
-Find resources and file a complaint through Marsy's Law for Florida →
+File with the Marsy's Law for Florida →

 03